 Kelly Oaks, a Guardian science writer has the following suggestions for those interested in starting a blog:

-Is the effort of blogging or tweeting really worth your time?
+Is the effort of blogging or posting really worth your time?
 Read here about experiences of Melissa Terras, Director of University College London Centre for Digital Humanities, who took all of her academic research, including papers that have been available online for years, to the web and found that her audience responded with a huge leap in interest in her work.